 The Military History Center is committed to excellence in all fields of Military History and all eras of warfare.
 The Center aims to ensure that UNT students as well as local, national, and international constituencies interested in Military History are thoroughly educated on the importance and centrality of military history as well as the complexity of war: its origins, conduct, termination, and impact on combatants and civilians alike.
 The Annual War Studies Symposium is dedicated to fulfilling that mission.
 Educating the public plays an important role in the mission of the Military History Center.
 The Annual War Studies Symposium will serve as a source of inspiration and continuing public education by bringing the history of warfare in all of its facets to North Texas.
 As many universities have turned their backs on Military History as a result of the post-Vietnam revulsion with war and military affairs, the University of North Texas is committed to increasing the profile of its military history program, which is anchored by the Military History Center.
 The Military History Center has a long and proud history of bringing the world's best military historians together for enlightening public discussions and lectures.
 Please join us.

-The 2nd Annual War Studies Symposium will be held on Thursday, 25 May 2017 at the Cavanaugh Flight Museum at 11:00 am.
-The theme of the Symposium is: "1967- Make or Break Year in the Vietnam War."
-Our esteemed speaker will be Dr. Andrew Wiest, Professor of History and Co-Director of the Center for the Study of War and Society at the University of Southern Mississippi.
+The 2nd Annual War Studies Symposium was held on Thursday, 25 May 2017 at the Cavanaugh Flight Museum at 11:00 am.
+The theme of the Symposium was: "1967- Make or Break Year in the Vietnam War" presented by our esteemed speaker, Dr. Andrew Wiest, Professor of History and Co-Director of the Center for the Study of War and Society at the University of Southern Mississippi.

 After attending the University of Southern Mississippi for his undergraduate and masters degrees, Dr. Wiest went on to receive his Ph.D. from the University of Illinois, Chicago.
 Specializing in the study of World War I and Vietnam, Dr. Wiest has served as a Visiting Senior Lecturer at the Royal Military Academy, Sandhurst in the United Kingdom and as a Visiting Professor in the Department of Warfighting Strategy at the United States Air Force Air War College.
 In 2011-2012, Dr. Wiest held the Charles W. Moorman Distinguished Alumni Professorship in the Humanities.
 His 2007 book, Vietnam's Forgotten Army: Heroism and Betrayal in the ARVN, New York University Press, won the Society for Military History's 2009 Distinguished Book Award.
 He is also the author of Vietnam: A View from the Front Lines, Osprey Press, 2013; The Boys of '67: Charlie Company's War in Vietnam, Osprey Press, 2012; Haig: The Evolution of a Commander, Potomac Press, 2005; and Passchendaele and the Royal Navy, Greenwood Press, 1995.
 His other works include Triumph Revisited: Historians Battle for the Vietnam War (co-edited with Michael Doidge), Routledge Press, 2010; America and the Vietnam War: Re-Examining the Culture and History of a Generation (co-edited with Glenn Robins and Mary Kathryn Barbier), Routledge Press, 2009; Rolling Thunder in a Gentle Land: The Vietnam War Revisited, Osprey Press, 2006; War in the Age of Technology: Myriad Faces of Modern Armed Combat (co-edited with Geoffrey Jensen) New York University Press, 2001.
 Since 1992, Dr. Wiest has been active in international education, leading a study abroad program to London and Normandy most summers, and developing the award-winning Vietnam Study Abroad Program.
 Dr. Wiest has presented his research at conferences and at invited talks both nationally and internationally.
 National Geographic Channel and Lou Reda Productions based their Emmy-nominated documentary Brothers in War on Dr. Wiest's book The Boys of '67, with Wiest serving as lead historical advisor to the project.
 He also served as lead historical advisor to the Lou Reda production of Vietnam in HD, has appeared on several documentaries for the History Channel, Granada Television and Lucasfilms, and has served as a commentator on military events for national news outlets including CNN, the BBC, the San Francisco Chronicle and the Philadelphia Inquirer.